Dr. Ting is a board-certified Primary Care Sports Medicine physician who

 recognized by his students with the Teaching Excellence Award at his former

 practice.
-He also holds an appointment as a voluntary clinical instructor
+He has also held a teaching appointment as a clinical instructor

 with the David Geffen School of Medicine at UCLA.

 As Newport Orthopedic Institute’s first Primary Care Orthopedic and